Abhinandan-Ricky/training.python_web/source/presentations/session06.rst

 .. nextslide:: Starter Data

-Now let's add a an entry so that we have something to play with as we build our learning journal
+Now let's add a an entry so that we have something to play with as we build our learning journal.

 .. nextslide:: The ``pshell`` command

-Let's fire up ``pshell`` and explore for a moment to see what we have at our
+Let's fire up ``pshell`` to do this.
-disposal:

 .. rst-class:: build
 .. container::